parmes/parmes/blog/hybrid_solver.rst

 Hybrid solver in Solfec
 =======================

-:ref:`Solfec's hybrid solver <hybrid-solver>` is now ready for testing.
+:ref:`Solfec's hybrid solver <solfec-command-HYBRID_SOLVER>` is now ready for testing.
 This solver combines the ability of modeling non--smooth multi--body structures in Solfec (e.g. as fully resolved FE models) in conjunction with a lightweight rigid--body/nonlinear--spring approach implemented in :ref:`PARMEC <parmec-index>`.
 A simple example of that can be seen in the video below: